Electrodynamic tether

 Medium close-up view, captured with a 70 mm camera, shows tethered satellite system deployment.

 Electrodynamic tethers (EDTs) are long conducting wires, such as one deployed from a tether satellite, which can operate on electromagnetic principles as generators, by converting their kinetic energy to electrical energy, or as motors, converting electrical energy to kinetic energy.
 Electric potential is generated across a conductive tether by its motion through a planet's magnetic field.

 A number of missions have demonstrated electrodynamic tethers in space, most notably the TSS-1, TSS-1R, and Plasma Motor Generator (PMG) experiments.

 Tether propulsion

 As part of a tether propulsion system, craft can use long, strong conductors (though not all tethers are conductive) to change the orbits of spacecraft.
 It has the potential to make space travel significantly cheaper.
 When direct current is applied to the tether, it exerts a Lorentz force against the magnetic field, and the tether exerts a force on the vehicle.
 It can be used either to accelerate or brake an orbiting spacecraft.
+Electrodynamic tethers exchange momentum with a planetary magnetosphere or ionosphere via Lorentz forces on a long current-carrying conductor, enabling drag or thrust without propellant in suitable environments (e.g., low Earth orbit).
+As open systems, they conserve momentum by reaction with the ambient plasma and magnetic field.
+In operation, a conductive tether moving through a planetary magnetic field experiences a motional electromotive force; closing the circuit through the ambient ionosphere allows current to flow, and the resulting Lorentz force can provide either drag (for deorbit) or, with external power injection, thrust along specific orbital geometries.
+Beyond orbit changes, tethers can also be used for in-situ power generation at the expense of orbital energy, though practical systems must address current collection (e.g., plasma contactors), arcing, attitude control, and vulnerability to micrometeoroids or space debris.

 In 2012 Star Technology and Research was awarded a $1.9 million contract to qualify a tether propulsion system for orbital debris removal.